Introduction

 Quick transitions between segments are essential to optimize your total time.
 Here are some tips to improve your transitions:

-- Visualize: Mentally visualize each transition before the competition.
-Imagine yourself moving from one segment to another quickly and efficiently.
+Visualize: Mentally visualize each transition before the competition.
+Imagine yourself moving quickly and efficiently from one segment to the next.

 C. Time management during the competition